White Tower (Tower of London): Whalesbourne

 Whalesbourne was a notorious Tudor dungeon in the White Tower, a central keep in the Tower of London.
 It was described by Robert Hutchinson as "where sunlight never penetrated, perhaps part of the Coldharbour gate that once stood at the south-eastern corner of the White Tower, where rats supposedly tore flesh...from the arms and legs of prisoners during sleep."

 St John's Chapel

 The semi-circular projection in the south-east corner to accommodate St John's Chapel is almost unparalleled in castle architecture.
-The only other keep in England with a similar projection is that of Colchester Castle, the largest in England.
+The only other keep in England with a similar projection is that of Colchester Castle in Essex, the largest in England.
 St John's Chapel was not part of the White Tower's original design, as the apsidal projection was built after the basement walls.
 Due to changes in function and design since the tower's construction, except for the chapel little is left of the original interior.
 The chapel's current bare and unadorned appearance is reminiscent of how it would have been in the Norman period.
 In the 13th century, during Henry III's reign, the chapel was decorated with such ornamentation as a gold-painted cross, and stained glass windows that depicted the Virgin Mary and Holy Trinity.

-Unique attributes of the White Tower

-The White Tower is a special place because it was built by William the Conqueror in 1078 as a fortress to protect the City of London and the royal palace at Westminster.
-It later became a royal residence and then a prison and is now one of the most popular tourist attractions in the United Kingdom, with over three million visitors yearly.
-The White Tower was built on the site of an earlier fortification known as the motte and bailey of the Tower of London.
-The motte was an artificial mound, and the bailey was a courtyard surrounded by a wooden palisade.
-The White Tower was constructed of stone with several floors, with living quarters and a chapel on the upper floors.
-The fortress also had a moat and a drawbridge.

-The White Tower was used as a royal residence by several medieval kings, including Henry III, who lived there for a time with his wife, Eleanor of Provence.
-Edward I also resided in the Tower, and it was here that his son, Edward II, was born.
-During the 14th century, the Tower became primarily used as a prison, and it was here that some of the most famous prisoners in British history were held, including Anne Boleyn, Guy Fawkes, and the Princes in the Tower.
-Execution processes were also conducted in the building, such as Guy Fawkes's hanging and Anne Boylen's beheading.
-Since the 17th century, the structure has acted as a store for Crown Jewels with several other personal and valuable properties, including jewellry from the royal family.